Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-2.md

 [//]: # (title: Intermediate: Objects and special classes)

-In this chapter, you'll expand your understanding of classes by exploring object declarations and special classes that have specific purposes.
+In this chapter, you'll expand your understanding of classes by exploring object declarations and special classes with specific purposes.
 This knowledge will help you efficiently manage behavior across your projects.

 ## Object declarations